czodiac/node-postgres/README.md

 # Node.js + Express + PostgresQL

-Simple NodeJS + Express CRUD interaction with PostgreSQL
+A micro-service that demonstrates NodeJS + Express CRUD interaction with PostgreSQL.